-here is a pattern that often occurs in the wake of loss.
+The willingness to show up changes us.
+It makes us a little braver each time - Brené Brown here is a pattern that often occurs in the wake of loss.
 Perhaps you are familiar with it.
 Some of the people who you thought would be there for you-close friends, family members, people from church, members of the fire department-seem to disappear just when you most need support.
 These additional losses can be incredibly hurtful and difficult to understand.
 It's hard to say why this happens, and the reasons may be different in each situation.
 Some people are terribly uncomfortable dealing with other people's sadness and grief.
 They don't know what to say or fear they will say or do the wrong thing.
-Perhaps your

-On the other hand, people you never expected often show up in ways you never imagined.
+Perhaps your On the other hand, people you never expected often show up in ways you never imagined.
 It might be an acquaintance you weren't that close to who ends up being your greatest source of support.
 In many cases, it's someone you meet only because of your loss, someone who has lived through something similar.
 An these are the people who walk with you through those darkest days.
-At NFFF family events, people often say, "If I hadn't lost my firefighter, I would never have met this wonderful group of friends who I now consider part of my family " Like se ----- art of a p practical (check lives in ways we

-Celebrating 100th Issue of The Journey
+At NFFF family events, people often say, "If I hadn't lost my firefighter, I would never have met this wonderful group of friends who I now consider nart of my family " Like se much Celebrating 100th Issue of The Journey